LodestoneOS/LodestoneOS/README.md

-# LoDeStoneOS - Locally Deployed Artificial Intelligence
+# LodestoneOS - Locally Deployed Artificial Intelligence
- Pre-packaged with tools like Ollama, PyTorch, and Tensorflow, LoDeStoneOS is designed for developers looking to deploy local artificial intelligence applications.
+ Pre-packaged with tools like Ollama, PyTorch, and Tensorflow, LodestoneOS is designed for developers looking to deploy local artificial intelligence applications.

 ## Getting Started
-Currently, LoDeStoneOS uses CPU versions of the packaged libraries.
+Currently, LodestoneOS uses CPU versions of the packaged libraries.
 This build does not include NVIDIA or AMD GPU support, and is a testing build only.

 There is no ready-to-use ISO.